King's Trust

 It runs a range of training programmes, providing practical and financial support to build young people's confidence and motivation.
-Each year they work with about 60,000 young people, with three in four moving on to employment, education, volunteering, or training.

 In 1999, the numerous trust charities were brought together as the Prince's Trust and acknowledged by Queen Elizabeth II at a ceremony in Buckingham Palace where she granted it a royal charter.
 The following year it devolved in Wales, Scotland, Northern Ireland, and other English regions but overall control remained in London.
-The Prince's Trust fundraising and campaign events are often hosted by and feature entertainers from around the world.
-In April 2011 the youth charity Fairbridge became part of the trust.
-In 2015, Prince's Trust International was launched to collaborate with other charities and organisations in other countries (mostly Commonwealth nations) to help young people in those countries.
+The King's Trust fundraising and campaign events are often hosted by and feature entertainers from around the world.

-The Prince's Trust is one of the most successful funding organisations in the UK and is the UK's leading youth charity, having helped over 1,000,000 young people turn their lives around, created 125,000 entrepreneurs, and given business support to 395,000 people in the UK.
+The King's Trust is one of the most successful funding organisations in the UK and is the UK's leading youth charity, having helped over 1,000,000 young people turn their lives around, created 125,000 entrepreneurs, and given business support to 395,000 people in the UK.
 From 2006 to 2016, its work for the youth has been worth an estimated £1.4 billion.

-In 2019, the Prince's Trust signed a partnership with the Department of Health and Social Care to support 10,000 young people (16-to-30-year-olds) into health and social care jobs.
+In 2019, the then Prince's Trust signed a partnership with the Department of Health and Social Care to support 10,000 young people (16-to-30-year-olds) into health and social care jobs.
 This initiative aims to future-proof the sector, provide employment opportunities to young people, and support the department's "widening participation" goals, increasing the diversity of its workforce.

-Purpose

-The trust has its primary objective defined in its royal charter as follows:

-Target groups

-The Prince's Trust aims to work with young people aged 11 to 30.
-The goal is to assist them in moving into work, education, or training.
+Following the death of Queen Elizabeth and the ascension of Charles to the throne, the Prince's Trust was renamed the King's Trust.

 Governance

-Charles III founded The Prince's Trust and is now its president, a figurehead position with no legal responsibility.
-The Prince's Trust Council are the trustees of the charity and are legally responsible for management, administration and deciding policy.
+Charles III founded the then Prince's Trust and is now its president, a figurehead position with no legal responsibility.
+The King's Trust Council are the trustees of the charity and are legally responsible for management, administration and deciding policy.

-John Booth was announced as the chairman of The Prince's Trust Council in July 2018 and Sir Lloyd Dorfman CBE, who previously held this position, became the chairman of Prince's Trust International.
+Tom Ilube became Chair of The King’s Trust Council in July 2024, taking over from John Booth who was the chairman of the then Prince’s Trust Council from July 2018 to 2024.
+Sir Lloyd Dorfman CBE, previously held this position, before becoming the chairman of Prince's Trust International.

-Nick Stace, the former chief executive of The Trust, joined in October 2017, replacing Dame Martina Milburn DCVO CBE who was a member of the Board and Group Chief Executive for The Prince's Trust.
-At the end of 2019, Jonathan Townsend took over as Interim CEO - a position made permanent in spring 2020.
+Nick Stace, the former chief executive of the Trust, joined in October 2017, replacing Dame Martina Milburn DCVO CBE who was a member of the board and group chief executive for the Prince's Trust.
+At the end of 2019, Jonathan Townsend took over as interim CEO – a position made permanent in spring 2020.

+On 10 November 2023 it was announced the Prince's Trust, and all Prince's Trust charities globally, intend to become the King's Trust.
+The change enables the group of charities to retain proximity to their founder, the King, and reflects his passion for the charity's mission to help young people into work, education and training.